Share

 After each take, a proxy file is almost instantaneously created and uploaded to a cloud server, which is accessible to both the client, crew, and editor.

 We shoot.
-The digital footage needs a place to go, so we need to dump the cards.
-Depending on the amount of footage and the cameras used to capture it (RED Cameras are no strangers on our sets), it could take anywhere from fifteen minutes to an hour, and there’s rarely just one card.
-A nice guy on set who, without exception, has boundless knowledge on both, digital storage and best Lou Bega songs (formally referred to as a Digital Imaging Technician) typically handles this end of things.
-From there, the DIT backs up the footage and transfers it to an online server.
-Now, are we ready to edit?
+The digital footage needs a place to go, so we dump the cards on a solid state drive.
+Depending on the amount of footage and the cameras used to capture it (RED Cameras are not strangers on our sets), it could take anywhere from fifteen minutes to an hour, and there’s rarely just one card.
+A nice guy on set, stuffed into a corner like a gremlin, (although they usually prefer to be referred to as Digital Imaging Technician) typically handles this end of things.
+From there, the DIT backs up the footage and transfers it to our servers.
+Now are we ready to edit?
 Nope.
-The files are monsters that would blow a hole through the side of your grandpa’s PC, so we need to create proxies (a small copy of the high-resolution footage) to allow a fast and efficient workflow.
+The files are monsters that would blow a hole through the side of your grandpa’s PC, so we need to create proxies (a small copy of the high-resolution footage) in order to allow a fast and efficient workflow.
 Unfortunately, creating the proxies is neither fast nor efficient.
 It often takes two to four hours for the whole lot, so we put them in the proxy oven and let em bake overnight.
 In the morning, after a total of four to six hours of footage dumping, backing, transferring, and proxying, we are finally ready to begin editing.

 PhotoCredit: Frame.io

 We shoot.
-After each take, a proxy file is almost instantaneously created on a cloud server, which is accessible to the client, crew, and editor.
+After each take, a proxy file is almost instantaneously created on our cloud servers, which is accessible to both the client, crew, and editor.
 Not hours or minutes, but seconds after hitting ‘stop’ on the camera, we can begin editing your project.

 That’s it.